 And you love giving them your time, your expertise, your energy and your attention.

-But if you don’t have healthy boundaries in place, all that giving can turn against you in an instant.
+But if you don’t have healthy boundaries with clients in place, all that giving can turn against you in an instant.

-Weak boundaries are more than just a mild problem.
+Weak boundaries with clients are more than just a mild problem.

 They can shake your confidence, ruin your credibility, and break your client’s trust.

-Here are 3 warning signs that you’ve crossed the line and entered “Weak Boundaries Territory.”
+Here are 3 warning signs that you’ve crossed the line and entered “Weak Boundaries With Clients Territory.”